 - Electricity: Plug Type A & B. The 2 pin Type A is more common.
 Voltage is 120V / 60Hz.

-- Best Time To Visit: April to June or September to November.
+- Best Time To Visit New York: April to June or September to November.

-- Worst Time To Visit: January to March.
+- Worst Time To Visit New York City: January to March.

-- Trademarks: Skyscrapers, yellow cabs, delicatessens and bagels.
+- Famous For: Skyscrapers, yellow cabs, delicatessens and bagels.

 - History: Dutch settlers established ‘New Amsterdam’, it was later renamed by the British ‘New York City’